dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/digital caffeine is a real, serious drug.md

 I end up feeling exhausted before the day even started.

 So to make a change, I worked hard to make sure I started my day with embodied, slow, almost boring habits ([[making my bed is my most important morning habit]]).
-And over time, what a change it made to my day.
+And over time, it made such a difference.
 I felt more calm, more collected.
 It gave me more gratitude, I was more present with people.
 I'm working hard not to fall into relapse, hopefully I can keep it up!